Version lifecycle

 Private preview releases

-Private preview features should be implemented with caution, and the help of Nylas Support, and your Nylas contact.
+Private preview features should not be used in production apps and environments, and should be implemented with caution and the help of Nylas Support.

 General availability

 Software that is in General Availability (GA) is ready for prime time!
-These should be considered stable and feature complete, and ready to be implemented for production applications.
+These features should be considered stable and feature complete, and ready to be implemented for production applications.

 GA features should be generally free of bugs, but if you encounter them please report them to Nylas Support.